 During the year the Group continued to utilise its funds to develop its Pakistan Thar mine project.
 The expenditures are either capitalised in accordance with IFRS, or expensed.
-The capitalised expenditures are shown as intangible fixed assets in the Statement of Financial Position and the expensed expenditures are shown as administrative expenses in the Statement of Profit or Loss and hence determine the loss for Oracle Power PLC Group of Companies after taxation of £1,090,146 (2018: £879,996).
+The capitalised expenditures are shown as intangible fixed assets in the Statement of Financial Position and the expensed expenditures are shown as administrative expenses in the Statement of Profit or Loss and hence determine the loss for Oracle Power PLC Group of Companies after taxation of £1,011,151 (2019: £1,090,146).
+The Company also used certain of its resources to invest in two gold projects in Western Australia.